CSCI-40500-Summer-2025/Syllabus/syllabus.md

 ## Outline and Schedule of Course Topics

-The following topics will be covered in the given order:
+The following topics may be covered in the given order:

 Topic | Reading Chapter(s)
 --- | ---